-The Klementinum is closely connected with humanities, astronomy and mathematics.
+The Klementinum (or the Clementinum) is closely connected with humanities, astronomy and mathematics.
 This important building was originally built as a Jesuit college and its large complex housed different schools over the course of history.
 The original library of the Charles University, which became the basis for the National Library, has always been an important part of the Klementinum.
 Nowadays, most of the Klementinum grounds are used and administered by the National Library.

 Useful information for visitors